-The northern crawfish frog is a large frog with a light ground color and numerous, closely set dark spots.
+The northern crawfish frog is a large, light-colored frog with numerous closely set dark spots.
 The head is disproportionately large.
 A prominent fold extends along each side of the back from the eye to the thigh.
 Ground color varies from light tan to light gray; the dark spots may be dark brown, gray, or nearly black and are often edged in white.
-A fine network or spotting of dark pigment is usually present between the dark spots.
+Between the dark spots, a fine network or spotting of dark pigment is usually present.
 The belly is white.

 The call of a male northern crawfish frog is a deep, loud, snoring “gwwaaa,” which can be heard from a considerable distance.
-As they call, their large, lateral vocal sacs vibrate the water surface, sending droplets of water in all directions.
+As they call, their large, lateral vocal sacs vibrate the water surface.
 A number of males calling in chorus sounds like pigs during feeding time.
 The males call while sitting in shallow water or floating in open water and have been reported to call while submerged.

 Similar species: Missouri has eight members of the true frog family.
-These are typically medium- to large-sized, have long legs, smooth skin, and well-developed webbing between the hind toes.
+These are typically medium to large frogs with long legs, smooth skin, and well-developed webbing between the hind toes.
 Another common characteristic is a glandular fold or ridge of skin along each side of the back (these are called dorsolateral folds).

 Adult length (snout to vent): 2¼–4½ inches; occasionally to nearly 5 inches.